ULAS-HiPR/pivisioning/README.md

 ## Usage

-1. Use `docker-compose` to mount `output` and run the container:
+1. Use `docker` to build the NixOS image for the Raspberry Pi and mount the `output` directory to save the `.img` file:

     ```sh
-    docker-compose up
+    docker build -t mach25 -f mach25/Dockerfile --build-arg GOOS=linux --build-arg GOARCH=arm --build-arg RPI_VERSION=4 . && \
+docker run --rm -it -v $(pwd)/output:/output mach25
     ```

 2. Check the `output` directory for the `.img` file, and flash with balenaEtcher or equivalent.